holochain/docs-pages/src/pages/concepts/9_signals.md

 ### <i class="far fa-atom"></i> Why it matters

-Signals eliminate the need for a client to regularly poll a zome function to retrieve new data, making UIs much more responsive and performant.
+Signals reduce the need for a client to regularly poll a zome function to retrieve new data, making UIs much more responsive and performant.
 They can also trigger automatic actions in a cell or client without needing human intervention.
 :::

 ![](/assets/img/concepts/9.1-signals.png){.sz80p} {.center}